 We must appreciate why “starting new things” seems so hard.
 It is because we need to rewire our brains, and body systems to think and act in new ways.
 For some, that might trigger fear.
 We fear the change.
 And most of us become easily discouraged in the beginning because of the anxiety of failure.

-In the McKinsey Quarterly, Achi and Berger share that we need to train ourselves to "delight in the possible".
-They suggest this because we are too used to telling ourselves that there is one straight answer or one way of doing things.
-This isn’t true.
-To assist our delight in the possible, they recommend training three simple habits, where we deliberately try to:
+In the McKinsey Quarterly, Achi and Berger share their advice and experiences in regards to what it takes to overcome this potential discouragement and potential fear and make it easier for ourselves to make new and better habits.
+They suggest that we train ourselves to "delight in the possible".
+They suggest this because we are too used to telling ourselves that there is one straight answer or one way of doing things, which seldom is true.
+Instead, we need to look at things with an open mind - which can be trained!
+To assist our ability to “delight in the possible” and stay open-minded, they recommend training three simple habits, where we deliberately try to:

 In coaching sessions, we are assisted in deliberately taking these mindsets.
 Through the questions asked, we are encouraged to take multiple perspectives and see systems.
 We are also invited to ask questions ourselves.
 Coaching, then supports the mindsets, helps us to connect the dots, make sense and find meaning in the systems we act in.